Public Interest Funding Opportunities

 The RWU Law Center for Justice Fellowship is open to only RWU Law graduates and employs recent graduates of Roger Williams University School of Law as staff attorneys for a two-year fellowship period.

 Students may also apply for highly competitive post-graduate public interest fellowships sponsored by many different organizations.
 The most well-known programs are the Equal Justice Works Fellowship Program and the Skadden Fellowship Program.
+The following are the external links to the Equal Justice Works Fellowship Program and the Skadden Fellowship Program.
 These programs require students to begin planning in the spring of their second year as applications are generally due in September and require a substantial project proposal, several recommendations, etc. If you would like to explore this possibility, feel free to make an appointment with someone in the Feinstein Center and we can help you plan.

 Close Course Type Descriptions